To Venus and Back

-To Venus and Back is a double album by American singer, songwriter and pianist Tori Amos.
+To Venus and Back (stylised in all lowercase) is a double album by American singer, songwriter and pianist Tori Amos.
 Released on September 21, 1999, it comprises her fifth studio album and first live album.
 The first disc, entitled Venus: Orbiting, shows Amos increasingly experimenting with elements of electronica and trip hop, and spawned the singles "Bliss" (which peaked at number 91 on the Billboard Hot 100), "1000 Oceans", "Glory of the 80's", and "Concertina".
 The second disc, Venus Live, Still Orbiting, was recorded mostly during her Plugged '98 tour in support of her previous album, From the Choirgirl Hotel.

 Background

 To Venus and Back was originally envisioned as a live album accompanied by an album of B-sides from previous singles, with a few new tracks added.
 However, it was later decided that the B-sides and new material would not mix well as one cohesive album, so the idea was dropped and this portion was later expanded into a full album of new material.
 These songs, like many of her albums, were recorded at Amos' Martian Engineering in Cornwall, England, and features the lineup of Steve Caton on guitar, Jon Evans on bass, and Matt Chamberlain on drums.
 This marks the first of many of Amos' albums to feature Evans and Chamberlain, and the last of which to include Caton.

 The album is sparser both in production and arrangement than From the Choirgirl Hotel, but is similar to its predecessor in that it features overt electronica influences and a relatively subdued piano sound.
 The songs find Amos's voice and piano subverted in a sonic maze of electronic washes and effects, and some tracks, notably "Juárez" and the epic "Dātura" are largely built around these effects.